Culture of Brazil: Social customs

 In Brazilian culture, living in a community is vital due to the fact Brazilians are very involved with one another.
 "Brazilians organize their lives around and about others, maintain a high level of social involvement, and consider personal relations of primary importance in all human interactions.
-In fact, being with others is so important that they are rarely alone and perceive the desire to be alone as a sign of depression or unhappiness."
-Due to the fact Brazilians are highly involved with social life, many friends, family members, or business partners join together to associate.

-Although friend and family relationships have a large impact on Brazilian culture, business relationships are also crucial.
+Being with others is so important that they are rarely alone and perceive the desire to be alone as a sign of depression or unhappiness."
+Due to the fact Brazilians are highly involved with social life, many friends, family members, or business partners join together to associate.Although friend and family relationships have a large impact on Brazilian culture, business relationships are also crucial.
 "As Brazilians depend heavily on relationships with others, it is essential to spend time getting to know, both personally and professionally, your Brazilian counterparts.
 One of the most important elements in Brazilian business culture is personal relationships."
 Brazilians maintain a comfortable business atmosphere by being respectful and using the correct greeting.

 Upon greeting, Brazilians often express themselves physically.
-Women usually kiss the other individual on both cheeks and men usually give a pat on the back.
+Women usually kiss the other individual on both cheeks and men give a pat on the back.
 Friendly gestures are used to greet one another.
 It is common for them to refer to the individual's social standing and then their first name when engaging in conversation.
 When Brazilians speak with an individual older than them, they address them as "senhor" (Mister) or "senhora" (Miss), accompanied by the individual's first name.
 In Brazil, the general rule is to use a formal greeting when communicating with people who are unfamiliar or older.